-Pinterest is an awesome traffic source - and yet many new bloggers completely ignore Pinterest marketing.
+Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether.
 Big mistake!

-In this ultimate beginners guide to Pinterest for bloggers I’ll show you step by step how turn your Pinterest account into a traffic generating machine.
+In this beginner’s guide to Pinterest for bloggers, I’ll show you how to set up your Pinterest account to start bringing explosive traffic to your blog.

 Giddy up, let’s get started.

 Pinterest is a visual search engine where users save ideas to try later.
-Think of it like Google search but with images.
+Think of it like Google search but with images instead of text.

-An easier way to think of Pinterest is like a digital version of an old-school corkboard where ideas are pinned to.
+An easier way to think of Pinterest is like a digital version of an old-school corkboard where you can pin ideas to.

 Understand what makes someone save a pin to a board, click on a pin or follow a user.